-Original Implementation Date September 2020 Approved by ворс Date of Last Revision January 18, 2021 Approved by Effective Date of Last Revision Approved by
+Original Implementation Date September 2020 Approved by BOPC Date of Last Revision January 18, 2021 Approved by Effective Date of Last Approved by Revision

 Complaints Against HRP Chief of Police

 The Police Act specifies that complaints against the Chief of Police in a municipality are to be reviewed and acted upon by the Board of Police Commissioners (BOPC).
 This policy outlines the steps that are to be taken if a complaint is received.